hanabi/hanabi.github.io/README.md

   * Cathy assumes that the slot 1 card is red 1.
   * Next, Bob clues Donald blue, which touches a blue 2.
   * Cathy assumes that this is a *Finesse* and that she must have a blue 1.
   * Now, it is Cathy's turn.
-Blind playing the blue 1 is more important than playing the red 1.
+Blind-playing the blue 1 is more important than playing the red 1.
   * Normally, the *Finesse Position* would be the left-most card.
 However, since Cathy's slot 1 and slot 2 card are already clued, Cathy's *Finesse Position* card has shifted down to her slot 3.
-Thus, she must blind play the blue 1 from slot 3.
+Thus, she must blind-play the blue 1 from slot 3.

 <br />